telerik/ajax-docs/controls/chart/building-radcharts/data-binding-radchart-to-a-database-object.md

 ---
 title: Data Binding RadChart to a Database Object
-page_title: Data Binding RadChart to a Database Object | UI for ASP.NET AJAX Documentation
+page_title: Data Binding RadChart to a Database Object | RadChart for ASP.NET AJAX Documentation
 description: Data Binding RadChart to a Database Object
 slug: chart/building-radcharts/data-binding-radchart-to-a-database-object
 tags: data,binding,radchart,to,a,database,object